BetaGuru/BG-s-Trader-Fix/README.md

 The original way used by all the others even with removing blank lines took a total of 55 lines, mine takes only 20 lines

-Hopefully this will inspire others to use the features of xpath more often when possible
+Hopefully this will inspire others to use the features of xpath more often when possible, feel free to use this for your work, but if used verbatim it'd be nice to get a mention of some kind thanks :-)